 Apparently the problem is becoming more serious over time.
-The new 2015 Urban Mobility Scorecard reports that:
+The new 2019 Urban Mobility Report states that:

 Each of the SR panels contain their own microprocessor, which communicates wirelessly with surrounding panels.
 If one of them should become damaged it would stop communicating, and the surrounding panels can report the problem.
 For instance, “I-95 mile marker 114.3 northbound lane, third panel in, panel number A013C419 not responding”.

 The panels are light enough that a single operator could load a functioning panel into his/her truck and take it to the location of the damaged panel.
 The panel could be swapped out and reprogrammed in a few minutes.
 The damaged panel would then be returned to a repair center.